Nursing Interventions for Acute Pain Management

 Opioid Pain Management

 Opioid pain relievers are a nursing intervention for acute pain that is usually reserved for cases of severe pain, such as cancer or post-surgical pain, or moderate pain that is not well-controlled with other types of drugs.
-This class of medication acts directly on receptors in the central nervous system in a few different ways: they block transmission of nociception from the peripheral nerves to the spinal cord, change the activity of the limbic system in the brain, and modulate the descending inhibitory pathways in the spinal column to prevent transmission of pain signals.
+This class of medication acts directly on receptors in the central nervous system in a few different ways.
+For example, they block transmission of nociception from the peripheral nerves to the spinal cord, change the activity of the limbic system in the brain, and modulate the descending inhibitory pathways in the spinal column to prevent transmission of pain signals.

 There are three types of opioid receptors: mu, kappa, and delta, and drugs are classified based on their response to these receptors.